adamcorren/horse_racing_data_analyzer/README.md

 bash bosh.

 ### Using the program

+Hourly data, stored in individual daily folders within the 'daily_data' folder will contain hourly prices scraped from the websites [Sporting Life](https://www.sportinglife.com/racing) and [Timeform](https://www.timeform.com/horse-racing).
+These will contain prices from all the major bookmakers as well as Betfair Exchange prices each hour for the 24 hours preceding the races start time.
+A program that collects this data can be found from [the GitHub page](https://github.com/adamcorren/horse_racing_data_collecter).

 The program will ask which date you want to analyse data from.
 This is done by asking for the year, month, day.
 NOTE ONLY THE DATE 2023, 7, 1 WILL WORK WITHOUT ADDITIONAL HOURLY DATA IMPORTED BY USER.